Leonard Johnson (defensive back, born 1990): 2012 season

-On April 30, 2012, the Tampa Bay Buccaneers signed Johnson to a three-year, $1.44 million contract that includes a signing bonus of $5,000.
+On April 30, 2012, the Tampa Bay Buccaneers signed Johnson to a three-year, $1.44 million contract that included a signing bonus of $5,000.

 Throughout training camp, Johnson competed for a roster spot as a backup cornerback against E. J. Biggers, Brandon McDonald, Myron Lewis, and Anthony Gaitor.
 Head coach Greg Schiano named Johnson the fifth cornerback on the depth chart to begin the regular season.
 He was listed behind Aqib Talib, Eric Wright, Brandon McDonald, and E. J. Biggers.

-During his rookie campaign he showed great promise when he finished the year with 41 tackles, 1 forced fumble, and 3 interceptions.
+During his rookie campaign he showed great promise when he finished the year with 41 tackles, one forced fumble, and three interceptions.

 2013 season

-In his sophomore campaign he improved his tackle stats to 62 tackles but only recorded 1 forced fumble and 1 interception.
+In his sophomore campaign he improved his tackle stats to 62 tackles but only recorded one forced fumble and one interception.

 2014 season

 During his 3rd season he saw transition into a new Tampa 2 system installed by new head coach Lovie Smith and defensive coordinator Leslie Fraizer.
-He was used more in rotation as opposed to a full-time starter and finished his 2014 season with 45 total tackles, 3 forced fumbles, and 1 interception.
+He was used more in rotation as opposed to a full-time starter and finished his 2014 season with 45 total tackles, three forced fumbles, and one interception.
 Johnson was released from the Buccaneers on September 1, 2015, after breaking his leg early in the preseason.